 Soul cakes are round bite-size cakes that were made to celebrate the dead.
 These cakes were mainly made during Halloween or All Souls Day.
 Soul cakes were part of the Christian tradition and made popular in Medieval Europe.
 This isn’t celebrated anymore but In some countries around the world such as Portugal and Phillippines, this tradition still lives on.

 Traditionally when we think about candy corn we think about Halloween, Thanksgiving, and the Fall season.
-But did you know candy corn is not the number one rated candy for Halloween?
+Did you know that candy corn was originally marketed and called “chicken feed?”
+Candy corn is not the number one rated candy for Halloween, in fact some years it is voted as the worst candy.
 The most popular candy for Halloween is Reeses Peanut Butter Cups.

 In Mexico, they celebrate All Souls Day also known as Dias de Los Muertos or Day of the Dead on November 2nd.
 It is a big celebration that honors family and friends who have passed away.